GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- test if dodge rolling right before being hit by an explosion skips the staggering animation
 \- test if Ravenous explosions are affected by OOCD
 \- test if shooting Warhounds weak points with the TAC-50 can instakill them (from u/XPS1647)
-\- test if the Stinger Hive scales with explosive damage and DTA
 \- test if when a target tagged with the Burster Firefly dies, it makes the ones attached to other targets blow up too
 \- test the Cluster Seeker Mine rigger bag exploit (https://www.reddit.com/r/thedivision/comments/onaytg/trying_to_increase_skill_haste_as_much_as_i_can/h5s5r9v and "Cluster seeker goes on cooldown on FIRST cluster's explosion")
 \- test using cover to cover to move into enemy lines without getting spotted (https://www.reddit.com/r/Division2/comments/rcendk/update_on_my_comprehensive_guide_to_become_better/hnxh7pt)